nkatzz/LearningApps/README.md

 ## Installation

 Follow the instructions for downloading and installing ORL (https://github.com/nkatzz/ORL).
-This project uses ORL as a dependency, so simply run ``sbt +publishLocal`` from within the ORL's root directory.
+This project uses ORL as a dependency, so simply run ``sbt +publishLocal`` from within ORL's root directory.